 Toby Saide Meirovitz is a Midrasha graduate of Talmud Torah of St. Paul.
 Toby received a Bachelor of Science degree from the University of Minnesota with a major in sociology.
 After many years in human resources management, she made a career change into education, first as a substitute teacher, then as a special education paraprofessional in ISD 197 where she continues to work.
-As a TTSP teacher, Toby teaches Jewish holidays and facilitates some holiday programming.
+Here at TTSP, Toby teaches Jewish studies and assists in facilitating our holiday programming.
 In addition, she works with students one-to-one and in small groups.
 She now teaches beginning Jewish studies and co-teaches beginning Hebrew while continuing to support each student’s individual needs.
 Toby also helps lead all-school holiday celebrations.

 Sara Lynn Newberger (BS, University of Illinois; MA, Brandeis University, Hornstein Program in Jewish Communal Service and Education; Jerusalem Fellow) moved to St. Paul in 1989 to work at the Talmud Torah’s Day School because the mission and vision resonated with her soul.
 At TTSP, Sara Lynn has had many jobs.
 Her favorite is what she is doing now, exploring Jewish texts, customs, values and ideas with students.
 Sara Lynn is the director of TTSP’s Hineni: Adult Jewish Leraning and Contemplative Practices.
 She believes passionately in the importance of Jewish learning and the impact it can have on people’s lives.
 When not working, Sara Lynn enjoys cooking, visiting with friends, singing, and being outdoors.